bothlab/pomidaq/README.md

 #### On Linux
  * The released binaries were built on Ubuntu 24.04 or Debian 13 respectively.
 They may work on other Debian-based distributions as well, but in case they don't, compiling the application from source is pretty easy to do (for short instructions see below).
- * For Ubuntu 24.04, PoMiDAQ can be installed from the Syntalos PPA (see above)
+ * For Ubuntu 24.04, PoMiDAQ can be installed from the Syntalos PPA (see above).
- * You need at least an OpenGL 3.0-capable graphics driver on your system to run this application.
+ * You need at least an OpenGL 4.1-capable graphics driver on your system to run this application.

 #### On Windows
+ * An installer is provided for PoMiDAQ as executable, which should set it up correctly.
- * You will need at least an OpenGL 3.0-capable graphics driver installed, otherwise the application will not start.
+ * You will need at least an OpenGL 4.1-capable graphics driver, otherwise the application will not work.
- * You will need to trust the executable from an "Unknown Publisher" as it is not signed.
+ * You may need to explicitly trust the setup executable from an "Unknown Publisher" as it is not signed.
  * Some users reported they can't start PoMiDAQ on Windows because `MF.dll`/`MFPLAT.dll` are missing.
 In this case, you will need to install the [Mediafeaturepack from Microsoft](https://www.microsoft.com/en-us/software-download/mediafeaturepack) for your Windows version to resolve the problem.
 Sometimes enabling this feature via Windows' "Additional Features" selection